Doctelligence/doctelligence.github.io/about.md

 ---
 ## Our Vision

-Doctelligence, born out of the DIN vision paper, enables trustless AI training on decentralized data stores.
-Data holders can securely monetize their contributions while fueling AI innovation, creating a reward-driven ecosystem that benefits both users and developers.
+Doctelligence, born out of the DIN vision paper, enables scalable and trustless AI training on decentralized data stores.
+This framework allows data holders to securely monetize their contributions while advancing AI innovation.
+By creating a reward-driven ecosystem that seamlessly integrates scalability, security, and decentralization, Doctelligence benefits both users and developers, fostering a robust and inclusive environment for innovation.

 **What we’re all about:**